 (h) waste that has come into contact with human blood waste that is infected or suspected of being infected with any infectious substance (human), or

-(i) a waste containing or derived from one or more wastes described in clauses (a) through (h),but does not include,
+(i) a waste containing or derived from one or more wastes described in clauses (a) through (h),

 (j) domestic waste,